pulumi/docs/content/blog/full-coverage-of-azure-resources-with-azure-native/index.md

 <!--more-->

 Already use the [classic Pulumi-Azure provider](https://www.pulumi.com/docs/reference/pkg/azure/)?
 You can migrate to Azure-Native now using the [migration guide]({{< relref "/docs/intro/cloud-providers/azure/from-classic" >}}).
-If you prefer to wait until general availability, stay tuned for updates: we expect to reach general availability in Spring of this year.
+If you prefer to wait until general availability, stay tuned for updates: we expect to reach general availability in the spring of this year.

 Alongside this announcement, we’re also formalizing a new concept: a Pulumi “native provider”.
 A native provider provides functionality mapped directly from the underlying API; in the case of the new Azure Provider, functionality is mapped directly from the Azure Resource Manager API surface.
-Going forward, you’ll be able to find these next-generation Pulumi providers directly from the name: just look for the “-Native” suffix.
+Going forward, you’ll be able to find these next-generation Pulumi providers directly from the name by looking for the “-Native” suffix.

 ## Native to Azure